With this build, our goal is to provide the best gaming PC build of 2018 for less than $1,000.

 The i5-8400 provides stellar gaming and all-around performance.
 With this CPU, you won’t need to worry about bottlenecking any graphics card you might slap in here for years to come.
-Thanks to 6 powerful, hyperthreaded cores (allowing a total of 12 threads), you’re well-equipped to handle pretty much anything.
+Thanks to 6 powerful cores, you’re well-equipped to handle pretty much anything.
 This means higher framerates in CPU-dependent games, and multi-threaded workloads (like rendering and streaming) shouldn’t be a problem, either.

 The one downside of this CPU is the inability to overclock, since it isn’t a K-series processor.
 Its out-of-the-box performance is still the best you’re going to get in this price range, though.

 While we couldn’t fit an overclocking motherboard or CPU into our budget, we were able to bump up our cooling a little bit.
 With the MasterLiquid Lite 240 Liquid Cooler, your PC will make much less noise when running idle or under load, and your CPU will be cooler than ever, allowing it to run at turbo frequencies more frequently.
 While not quite what you’d get with a proper overclock, this will still offer a significant improvement in your system’s overall performance.

 Without question, this is the heart of our $1000 gaming PC build.
 While we had to make some…slight compromises to make this possible (we couldn’t afford an overclocking-compatible setup like we normally do for $1K PC builds), these won’t actually impact real-world gaming performance significantly enough to justify going without a 1070.